Youth Week Fund

 You will need to provide us with:

-We’ll send you a letter to let you know if your application has been successful or not.
+We’ll email you to let you know if your application has been successful or not.

 If successful, the grant will be paid into the nominated bank account in about 14 days.